packagedby/model-repositories/README.md

 # Laravel Model Respositories
-Wraps around eloquent models allowing them to be used as repositories.
+Wraps around [Eloquent models](https://laravel.com/docs/8.x/eloquent) allowing them to be used as repositories.

 ## Why?
 Because getting a collection from a model "object" isn't really a models